 In the generalization to general linear transformations, the interpretation of quantum mechanics takes its most simple and visualizable interpretation.
 The phase-invariant instruments are upgraded from a complex phase to a general linear phase.
 The probability is now associated with a sequence of 'clicks' recorded in space-time as events.
 Thus, the framework describes reality as a sequence of space-time 'clicks' (or events) which, under entropy maximization, are associated to a general linear wave-function in lieu of the Gibbs ensemble.
-As we note, general relativity is primarily a theory of events in space-time, and the extension to quantum theory assigns a probability and an entropy to said events, such that the measure over said events is a wave-function able to support the transformations required by general relativity.
+As we note, general relativity is primarily a theory of events in space-time, and the extension to quantum theory assigns a probability and an entropy to said events, such that the measure over said events is a wave-function able to support the transformations required by general relativity while preserving the invariance of the probability measure.

-7.3 Observer, Consciousness and Everything Else not Mentioned...
+7.3 Observer, Consciousness and Everything else not Mentioned...